Ice Cream (Blackpink and Selena Gomez song)

 "Ice Cream" is a song by the South Korean girl group Blackpink and American singer Selena Gomez.
-It was released on August 28, 2020, through YG Entertainment and Interscope Records, as the second pre-release single from the group's debut studio album, The Album (2020).
+It was released on August 28, 2020, through YG Entertainment and Interscope Records, as the second single from the group's debut studio album, The Album (2020).
 The song was composed by Gomez with Tommy Brown, Mr. Franks, Teddy, Bekuh Boom, Victoria Monét, 24, and Ariana Grande, while its lyrics were penned by Boom, Monét, and Teddy.
 "Ice Cream" is an electropop and bubblegum pop song with elements of trap.
 Lyrically, the song mainly consists of ice cream-related double entendres.

 "Ice Cream" received critical acclaim and appeared on numerous rankings for the best songs of the year, including lists by Billboard, Rolling Stone, and The Associated Press.
 The song peaked at number 13 on the US Billboard Hot 100, becoming the first single by a female Korean act to enter the top twenty of the chart and subsequently becoming the longest-charting song by a female Korean act on the Hot 100.
 Elsewhere, the song peaked within the top ten on both the Billboard Global 200 and Global Excl.
 U.S., as well as charts in South Korea, El Salvador, Hungary, Malaysia and Singapore.
 It also has figured within the record charts in other 22 countries.
+The song was certified platinum in Australia and Canada, gold in Japan and New Zealand, and silver in the United Kingdom.

 An accompanying music video for the song features Blackpink and Selena Gomez in a number of colorful sets themed around ice cream and was filmed in South Korea and the United States.
 It garnered 79.08 million views in its first 24 hours and became the third biggest 24-hour debut for a music video at the time.
 The song received several accolades such as nominations for Best Collaboration at the MTV Europe Music Awards, Music Video of 2020 at the People's Choice Awards, and Best K-Pop at the MTV Video Music Awards.